Local-Connectivity-Lab/Local-Connectivity-Lab-Old-Website/README.md

 ### Option 2
 Create a "Fork" of this repository, make the changes you'd like on your own repository, and then create a "Pull request" to get it pulled into the main repository.

+## Technologies Used
+Currently this website uses a minimal amount of technologies:
+- HTML
+- CSS
+- Bootstrap
+- Javascript